FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio packages fix [OPTIONS]

-  The command ‘apio packages fix’ resolves partially installed or leftover
+  The command ‘apio packages fix’ removes broken or obsolete packages that are
-  Apio packages that are listed as broken by the command ‘apio packages list’.
+  listed as broken by the command ‘apio packages list’.
-  If there are no broken packages, the command does nothing and exits.

   Examples:
-    apio packages fix           # Fix package errors.
+    apio packages fix     # Fix package errors, if any.
-    apio packages fix  -v       # Same but with verbose output.

 Options:
-  -v, --verbose  Show detailed output.
   -h, --help  Show this message and exit.
 ```

 <br>